 In addition to rapid growth of accumulative pension funds as a whole, there has been an even more dramatic rise in contributions to private pension funds.
-This accelerating rise of share of non-state accumulation pension funds (NSAPFs) in total volume of pension contributions for the past four years (Figure 14) strongly indicates increased interest among population in independent selection of pension funds to which they can trust accumulation of their future pensions.
+This accelerating rise of share of non-state accumulating pension funds (NSAPFs) in total volume of pension contributions for the past four years (Figure 14) strongly indicates increased interest among population in independent selection of pension funds to which they can trust accumulation of their future pensions.
 At least in major urban centers, it is clear that workers near the top of the income distribution have begun to regard their pension accumulations as real assets to be guarded carefully.
 A telling indicator of this phenomenon is the currently high rate of transfer of assets by individuals from one fund to another.

 By the fifth year of the reform, Kazakhstan's increasingly mature and improved regulatory, legal, and oversight system has resulted in the stable functioning of 16 pension funds.
 By the end of the 2002 the total amount of net pension assets of the pension funds was equal to 258.6 billion tenge (approximately USD 1.6 billion).
-As of January 2003, 36.6% of assets of the pension funds were invested into short-term, medium-term and long-term securities of the Ministry of Finance, Seitenova & Becker

-12.7 % were in the National Bank's notes, and 27.5% were held in shares and bonds of the issuers included in A listing (Table 13).
-Reduction of the share of investment in state securities from 99.4% in 1998 to 49% in 2002, and a corresponding rise of the investment share into corporate bonds can be regarded as a major step toward pension funds' participation in investment in Kazakhstan's real sector.
+At that a share of investment income in the total amount of accumulations reached %.
+As of January 2003, 36.6% of assets of the pension funds were invested into short-term, medium-term and long-term securities of the Ministry of Finance, 12.7 % were in the National Bank's notes, and 27.5% were held in shares and bonds of the issuers included Seitenova & Becker in A listing (Table 13).
+Reduction of a share of investment into the state securities from 99.4% in 1998 up to 49% in 2002 and respective rise of a share in investment into corporate bonds can be regarded as a major step toward pension funds' participation in investment in Kazakhstan's real sector.